knightfall-cs/xapk-tool/README.md

 - The tool expects a directory with a single APK file and one or more OBB files.

-- The XAPK creation process does not currently include checks to ensure that the APK and OBB files belong to the same application.
-Additionally, there is no handling for cases where there is no OBB file.

 - It's recommended to follow the Android expansion file naming convention for OBB files: `[main|patch].<expansion-version>.<package-name>.obb` as described in the [Android documentation](https://developer.android.com/google/play/expansion-files#GettingFilenames).

 ## Authors